Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 # Apex Legends Auto Shader

-Blender addon that auto-shades Apex Legends characters.
+Blender addon that auto-shades Apex Legends characters, as well as other functions related to shading.

 Currently supports:
-+ Auto-shade (newly imported) model('s active material).
++ One click to auto-shade (newly imported) model('s active material).
 + Use recolor version of a skin to auto-shade model (and create new material for that recolor).
 + Pathfinder emote rotation toggle.
-  + Refer to description in blender and emote's shader node
+  + Gives Pathfinder's emote mesh a value shader node, which can change Pathfinder's emote on value changed (e.g. by clicking left & right).

 ## How To Use

 This addon needs a blender shader file (containing `Cores Apex Shader`) to work.
 If you don't have any special requirement, there is already a blender shader file contained inside the addon.

 > Most of the shading method and, most importantly, the blender shader file, is from [this reddit post](https://www.reddit.com/r/apexlegends/comments/jtg4a7/basic_guide_to_render_apex_legends_models_in/).
 The blender shader file contained inside this addon: `asset/Apex Shader.blend` credits `CoReArtZz`.
+>
+> `asset/Apex Shader.blend` is further modified to add other node groups made by me.

 You can use your desired blender shader file by `Apex Shader > Set Core Apex Shader blender file path`, but **most of the time you don't have to set this.
 The default is to use the built-in shader file.**